oktadev/okta-blog/_source/_posts/2021-07-07-spring-boot-test-slices.md

 Spring Boot is known to reduce boilerplate code and make development extremely efficient, but it can come with a cost when it comes down to the testing.
 Without prior optimization, tests can run for a considerable time—most of it is wasted on unnecessary initialization of the application, significantly delaying the feedback loop.

-In this tutorial, you’ll learn about Spring Boot testing capabilities to optimize integration tests.
+In this tutorial, you'll learn about Spring Boot testing capabilities to optimize integration tests.

 **Table of Contents**{: .hide }
 * Table of Contents